 Opencast comes with multiple search indexes which act both as a cache and as a fast way to perform full text searches on metadata.
-By default, all search indexes are created automatically and no additional external software is required.
+By default, the Solr search indexes are created automatically and no additional external software is required.

 While this works well, all indexes can be deployed separately.
 This comes with the obvious drawback of a harder deployment but has also a few advantages like a smaller core system or being able to have some service redundancies which would not be possible otherwise.